johnfdhartman/life_in_hyperbole/README.md

 tiling with a single rule.
 Once this has been finished, I will add other nice features, such as being able to re-center the plane, or better colouring rules for tiles, or letting the user choose the tiling and the game rules.

+This project makes heavy use of [ItsNickBarry's hyperbolic-canvas](https://github.com/ItsNickBarry/hyperbolic-canvas) library.